Monday, March 1, 1965 • an excerpt from my notes for that two-week workshop.

 and then test through experience the validity of these thoughts.

-These months manifesting the proximity of science and the humanities.
+These months manifesting the proximity of science and

 •